Fantastic Beasts and Where to Find Them (film): Tie-in literature and merchandise

 The film's script was published in book form on 18 November 2016.
 Fantastic Beasts and Where to Find Them: The Original Screenplay was written by Rowling herself.

 On 7 March 2016, a trailer-preview was released about the History of Magic in North America as it is in the Harry Potter universe.
 On 7 October 2016, Rowling also released on Pottermore four pieces of writing exclusively as an introduction to the film Fantastic Beasts and Where to Find Them, titled History of Magic in North America.
 It includes information about scourers in North America, brutal and violent magical mercenaries who played a significant role in the historic Salem witch trials of the 1600s; info about various American wand makers; the role magic played in World War I; the foundation of MACUSA; the harsh enforcement No-Maj/Wizarding segregation; and life in 1920s Wizarding America; with info about wand permits and prohibition; and her fictionalized ideas of "Native American Magic."

 On 28 June 2016, Rowling released a second part to her History of Magic in North America series, concerning the fictitious Ilvermorny School of Witchcraft and Wizardry, detailing the founding of the pre-eminent American Wizarding academy and allowing users to sort themselves into one of the four houses of the school.
 The school itself is mentioned in the film.

 A "story pack" based on Fantastic Beasts and Where to Find Them was released for the video game Lego Dimensions by WB Games and TT Games.
 The pack includes a constructible model of MACUSA, figures of Newt Scamander and a Niffler, and a six-level game campaign adapted from the film's events.
 The pack was released on the same day as the film, alongside a "fun pack" containing figures of Tina Goldstein and a Swooping Evil.
 The cast of the film reprises their roles in the game.

 Release

 Theatrical

 Fantastic Beasts and Where to Find Them had its world premiere at Alice Tully Hall in New York City on 10 November 2016 and was released worldwide on 18 November 2016.

 Home media

-Fantastic Beasts was released on Digital HD on 7 March 2017, and on 4K UHD, 3D Blu-ray, Blu-ray and DVD on 28 March 2017.
+Fantastic Beasts and Where to Find Them was released on Digital HD on 7 March 2017, and on 4K UHD, 3D Blu-ray, Blu-ray and DVD on 28 March 2017.